camelot-dev/camelot/docs/user/advanced.rst

     :alt: An improved plot of the PDF table with short lines
     :align: left

-Voila!
-Camelot can now see those lines.
+Voila! pypdf_table_extraction can now see those lines.
 Let's get our table.

 ::